-Join Deke McClelland for an in-depth discussion in this video Getting photos from your camera, part of Introducing Photoshop: Photography.
+Join Deke McClelland for an in-depth discussion in this video Getting photos from your camera, part of Learning Photoshop: Photography.

 In this movie, I'll show you how to get your photographs, either from a digital camera, or from a media card reader, using the Adobe Photo Downloader.
 Now to get to the downloader, you need to have access to a separate program called Bridge.
 Bridge ships with every version of Photoshop CS6.
 But if you're using Photoshop CC, you have to download it independently, and incidentally, it doesn't matter which of the many variations of Photoshop CC you subscribe to, you can get to Bridge.